MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Perform_Attacks.md

 1. Login to WIN2 virtual machine as Admin with the password: **Pa55w.rd**.

 2. In the search of the task bar, enter *CMD*.
 Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
+Accept and User Account Control prompts that appear.

 3. In the command prompt, enter the command in each row pressing Enter key after each row:
 ```